Which sugar is found in RNA? | Study Prep in Pearson+

 1

-Step 1: Understand the structure of RNA.
-RNA stands for Ribonucleic Acid, and it is a nucleic acid involved in protein synthesis and gene regulation.

-Step 2: Recall the components of RNA.
-RNA is composed of a sugar-phosphate backbone and nitrogenous bases.
+Step 2: Recall the sugar molecule in RNA.
 The sugar in RNA is a pentose sugar, meaning it has five carbon atoms.

-Step 3: Compare the sugar in RNA to the sugar in DNA.
-DNA contains deoxyribose, which lacks an oxygen atom on the 2' carbon.
-RNA, on the other hand, contains ribose, which has a hydroxyl (-OH) group on the 2' carbon.
+This sugar is essential for forming the backbone of the RNA molecule.

-Step 4: Eliminate incorrect options.
-Glucose and fructose are monosaccharides commonly involved in energy metabolism, not nucleic acids.
-Deoxyribose is found in DNA, not RNA.
+Step 3: Compare the options provided.
+Glucose and fructose are hexose sugars (six-carbon sugars) and are not part of nucleic acids.
+Deoxyribose is the sugar found in DNA, not RNA.
+Ribose is the correct sugar found in RNA.

+Step 4: Examine the chemical structure of ribose.
+Ribose is a five-carbon sugar with the molecular formula C₅H₁₀O₅.
+It differs from deoxyribose by having a hydroxyl (-OH) group attached to the 2' carbon, which is absent in deoxyribose.

-Step 5: Conclude that the sugar found in RNA is ribose, as it is the defining sugar in the structure of RNA molecules.
+Step 5: Conclude that ribose is the sugar found in RNA, as it is specifically designed to form the backbone of RNA molecules and is distinct from the sugars found in DNA or other biological molecules.